Spring Equinox – Journaling to Invite Balance

 In the Southern Hemisphere, the Spring Equinox falls around about the 23rd of September, so now, a few days later, we're just past the half way mark through the spring season.

-The Equinoxes mark the two points in the year round of the seasons where the number of hours of daylight and darkness are roughly equal.
+The Equinoxes mark the two points in the year round of the seasons where the number of hours of daylight and darkness are equal.
 In Jane Hardwicke Collings' words:

 "This is the time of equal day and equal night, the balance of light and dark, and so at this time we have the chance to invite balance into our lives.